hcchuang/Revamping-Firm-Fixed-Effects-Models-with-Machine-Learning/README.md

 * Depends on computer capacity; we also provide results using the sample data.
   - `Fixed_Effects_Linear_Model_Estimates.csv` contains the results of the estimation for OLS with and without FEs (Table 3--8).
   - `Within_Between_Variation.smcl` contains the log file for running the Between and Within variations of the key variables (Table 9).
-  - `Hausman_Taylor_Estimates.csv` contains the results of the estimation for Hausman and Taylor with and without FEs (Table 10--11).
+  - `Hausman_Taylor_Estimates.csv` contains the results of the estimation for Hausman and Taylor estimation (Table 10--11).
   - `Post_regularization_LASSO_Linear_Model_Estimates.csv` contains the results of the estimation for the Post-regularization LASSO linear model (Table 12--17).
   - `DML_LASSO_Linear_Model_Estimates.csv` contains the results of the estimation for the double machine learning (DML) LASSO linear model (Table 12--17).
   - `Fixed_Effects_Poisson_Model_Estimates.csv` contains the results of the estimation for the Poisson model with and without FEs (Table 18--21).